 It’s actually easier than it seems…

-…if you use all the these tips on how to optimize your images in WordPress, you’ll be long on your way.
+…if you use all these tips to optimize your images in WordPress, you’ll be long on your way.

 We hope this post helped you understand why image SEO is important and how you can leverage image SEO to improve rankings on Google Images and drive more traffic to your site.